unibo-dtm-se/course-slides/content/ci/_index.md

 # Core concepts

-Naming and organization is variable across platforms, but *in general*:
+Naming and organization is variable across different technological, but *in general*:

 * One or more **pipelines** can be associated to **events**
   * For instance, a *new commit*, an update to a *pull request*, or a *timeout*